Daios Cove Explorers kids club

 And if you overdo it on either the rebani or the raki theres the option to work it off either in the (very beautiful) infinity pool or at one of the gym classes in the spa.
 I did a yoga class outside, under the just-getting-going early morning sun.
 These are the things memories are made of.
 It was blissful.

-Saving the best until last though and what really made this vacation so special was the time our kids spent at Scott Dunn Explorers.
+Saving the best until last though and what really made this holiday so special was the time our kids spent at Scott Dunn Explorers.
 They had an absolute blast so much so that by the penultimate day I almost had to drag them out in order to spend at least another day at the beach with mummy and daddy.

 At Scott Dunn Explorers they take entertainment very seriously the itinerary was just incredible.
 On directors day they made a gorgeous mini film (later given to parents on a USB stick how cool?!); on splash day they went to the local water park; they even undertook a cookery class.
 With me!
 Take a look